geusebi/zabbixbackup/README.md

 Useful to create the login file and avoid clear password or interactive prompt.

+For Postgres, the saved file is not hidden (pgpass).

 <a name="loginfile"></a>
 ### Login file
 **```--login-file LOGINFILE```**